chook81/microsoft-graph-docs/synchronization/api-reference/beta/resources/synchronization_overview.md

-# Azure AD Synchronization API Overview
+# Azure AD synchronization API overview

 Azure Active Directory (Azure AD) identity synchronization (also called "provisioning") allows you to automate the creation, maintenance, and removal of identities in cloud (software as a service, or SaaS) applications such as Dropbox, Salesforce, ServiceNow, and more.
 You can use the synchronization APIs in Microsoft Graph to manage identity synchronization programmatically, including: